-Bats sometimes take up residence in homes and other man made structures where their presence may be unwanted.
-Bat guano & urine can cause odour issues as well as damage & contaminate the spaces where bats have taken up residence .
-Bats also have the potential to transmit rabies, histoplasmosis as well as ectoparasites such as bat bugs, which are very similar in appearance to bed bugs.
+Bats sometimes take up residence in homes and other structures where their presence may be unwanted.
+Bat guano & urine can cause odour issues as well as damage & contaminate the spaces where bats have taken up residence.
+Bats can transmit rabies, histoplasmosis, and ectoparasites -a bat bug similar in appearance to bed bugs.

-Little Brown Bats can be found all across Canada and were once the most common bat species found.
+Little Brown Bats can be found across Canada and the United States except for Florida, Texas, and southern California.
+They were once the most common bat species found.

-Little Brown Bats prefer to roost in trees, caves, buildings, rock crevices, under shingles or tree bark.
-They prefer to roost close to water where they forage for insects at night.
+Little Brown Bats prefer to roost in trees, caves, buildings, rock crevices, under shingles, or tree bark.
+They roost close to water, where they forage for insects at night.

-Colonies of Little Brown Bats migrate in the fall to winter roosts in mines or caves where there is high humidity and the temperature is controlled.
-They hibernate from October-November through to March - April.
+Colonies of Little Brown Bats migrate in the fall to winter roosts in mines or caves in controlled humidity.
+They hibernate from September through to March - April.

-Mating occurs in the fall but females do not become pregnant until spring just after hibernation ends.
-After a 2 month gestational period, females give birth to 1 or 2 young in May-June.
+Mating occurs in the fall, but females do not become pregnant until spring hibernation ends.
+After a two month gestational period, females give birth to usually one or occasionally two young in May - July.

 Females return to the same maternity colony year after year.

-Little Brown Bats are long lived and can live more than 10 years.
+Little Brown Bats are long-lived and can live more than ten years.
 There are even reports of Little Brown Bats living to be in their thirties!

 Is the Little Brown Bat endangered?

-Unfortunately, yes, in Canada the Little Brown Bat is classified as endangered.
-This is largely due to white nose syndrome as well as some other environmental factors.
+Yes.
+In Canada, the Little Brown Bat is classified as endangered.
+This is largely due to the white-nose syndrome and other environmental factors.